-Requirements for admission as a Structural Engineering major or minor, or into Structural Engineering courses, are the same for transfer students as they are for continuing students (see section on "Admission to the School of Engineering" in this general catalog).
+Requirements for admission as a Structural Engineering major, or into Structural Engineering courses, are the same for transfer students as they are for continuing students (see section on "Admission to the School of Engineering" in this general catalog).
 Accordingly, when planning their program, transfer students should be mindful of lower-division prerequisite course requirements, as well as for meeting collegiate requirements.

 Students who have taken equivalent courses elsewhere may request to have transfer credits apply toward the department's major requirements.
 This is accomplished by submitting a petition for transfer credits together with a transcript and catalog course description from the institution where the course(s) were taken.
 These documents are reviewed for approval by the Structural Engineering Undergraduate Affairs Committee.
-No transfer credit will be given for courses similar to SE 1.
-SE 1 must be taken by all students majoring in Structural Engineering.
+No transfer credit will be given for courses similar to SE 1 and SE 2.
+SE 1 and SE 2 must be taken by all students majoring in Structural Engineering.